 Websites blocked and unblocked in the UAE

-Etisalat seems to be much more stringent than Du at blocking websites, so if you desperately want to access a website that's blocked when connected via Etisalat, one way is to use a Du connection (visit a friend in a free zone in Dubai for example, or try using a Du hotspot).
+Etisalat seems to be more stringent than Du at blocking websites, so if you desperately want to access a website that's blocked when connected via Etisalat, one way is to use a Du connection - visit a friend or coffee shop in a free zone in Dubai for example (Du is often the ISP in Dubai free zones), or try using a Du hotspot.

 - Dating websites are blocked, although matrimonial websites seem to be acceptable.
 Given the apparent acceptance of western dating culture in the UAE, the blocking of such websites seems at odds with the image of tolerance that the UAE is attempting to portray.

 - Gambling websites - anything to do with online gambling and casinos (including trying to search in Google and other search engines with words like gambling, casino).
 One of the ironies of Dubai is that searching for information about Dubai World's (a Dubai government owned company) tie-up with MGM (a US casino operator) is difficult as a result of the censorship.

 - Networking sites - some are considered to be "dating" sites by the TRA and blocked for that reason, for example - FaceBook (not blocked), Flickr (unblocked), Friendster (not blocked), Hi5 (not blocked), MySpace (not blocked), Orkut, StumbleUpon (not blocked).

 - Pornographic websites and pages.
 This includes online sites for magazines such as FHM, Maxim, etc even though the magazines themselves are available in the UAE (with some parts of photographs blacked out).